- Places to Explore

 - Spanish Phrases

-Puno doesn't win any beauty pageants—brown unfinished cement homes, old paved roads, and a dusty desert has been the landscape for years.
+Puno doesn't win any beauty pageants—brown unfinished cement homes, old paved roads, and a dusty desert have dominated the landscape for years.
 It's a sharp contrast to Puno's immediate neighbor, Lake Titicaca.
-Some people arrive in town, and scram to find a trip on the lake.
+Some people arrive in town and scram to find a trip on the lake.
 Don't let the dreary look of Puno stop you from exploring its shores; it's considered Peru's folklore capital.